Find A Doctor

 Dr. Veauthier practices full scope family medicine including outpatient clinic with procedures, inpatient adult medicine, inpatient pediatrics, and obstetrics with cesarean sections.
 He continues to enjoy lecturing and organizing the SIMS lab.
 Outside of medicine you will find him spending most of his time trail running, cross country skiing, fly fishing, mountain biking, or doing any other outdoor activity.
 He has a wonderful family to share these activities with- his wife Bridget, his daughters- Sammy, Ellie, and Julia, his son- Nick, and their black lab- Buddy.

-Title: Associate Program Director
+Associate Program Director

 Education